The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 When he signed his last will in 1895, Nobel declared that he wanted the bulk of his assets to go to a fund, and that the interest from that fund should be distributed as annual prizes.

-At the time of his death, Nobel held 355 patents in different countries.
+When he died, Nobel held 355 patents in different countries.
 There were Nobel companies in more than 20 countries, with explosives of all kinds being manufactured under his patents in around 90 factories worldwide.
 Nobel lived and worked in many countries, including Sweden, Russia, France, the UK, Germany and Italy.

 The foundation

-In 1900 the four institutions awarding the prizes agreed to create the Nobel Foundation, a private institution based on the will of Alfred Nobel.
-The foundation would administer Alfred Nobel’s assets, totalling more than SEK 31 million (quite a sum of money at the time), make public announcements and arrange the prize ceremonies.
-The capital is currently worth around SEK 5 billion.
+In 1900, the four institutions awarding the prizes agreed to create the Nobel Foundation, a private institution based on the will of Alfred Nobel.

-The Swedish Academy awards the Nobel Prize in Literature.
+The Swedish Academy awards the Literature Prize.

 The Nobel Assembly at Karolinska Institutet awards the Nobel Prize in Physiology or Medicine.